 7. We Don’t Talk About Our Fears and Hang-Up’s Around Generosity

 Unfortunately, money can be a good thing, or it can be something that's not so good.
 In other words, your households might not have a healthy relationship with their finances, let alone with church giving.
 In this case, it's not about you, but it's about them.
 Perhaps you wonder how this could be the case?
 How could someone not have a healthy relationship with money?
 It happens.
-For example, perhaps some of your members grew up in households where their parents couldn't pay the bills.
+For example, perhaps some of your members grew up in households where their parents struggled to pay the bills.
 Inevitably, they repeat the same pattern as adults or have deep feelings of scarcity around money.
-These examples can also apply to how a person views time.
+These examples can also be applied to how a person perceives time.

 How can you help people increase their generosity?
 Pastors, acknowledge the reality that money and the use of time is an essential part of our lives.
-Sermons need an aspirational element, but it is helpful to also talk about the issues that make living into generosity difficult.
-By acknowledging peoples' (and your) fears around money and time, you help them see that they're not alone.
+Sermons need an aspirational element, but it is also helpful to discuss the issues that make living into generosity difficult.
+By acknowledging people's (and your) fears around money and time, you help them see that they're not alone.
 Others feel the same.
 As they realize they are not alone in their struggles and that the church is part of their solution, you'll see generosity increase.

 8. Our Debt and Money Management

-Unfortunately, our schools and families don't do a great job of helping people become financially literate.
+Unfortunately, our schools and families often fail to provide effective support in helping people become financially literate.
 As a result, many households struggle with debt and crushing money issues.
 As it stands, household debt in America stands at $15.24 trillion!
-Between maxed credit cards, personal loans, mortgages, car loans, student loans, etc., it's no wonder Americans live to work.
+Between maxed-out credit cards, personal loans, mortgages, car loans, student loans, and more, it's no wonder Americans live to work.
 However, this affects church giving because people don't feel they have “enough” to share.

-Keep in mind that your church is looking at the way leadership stewards the church’s human and financial resources.
-We would never recommend a household create a plan to spend more money than they expected to earn or to create a budget that left no margin for the unexpected.
+Keep in mind that your church is evaluating the way leadership manages the church’s human and financial resources.
+We would never recommend a household create a plan to spend more money than they expected to earn or to make a budget that left no margin for the unexpected.
 Never would we say spend today and have faith God will provide tomorrow.
 Sadly, far too many churches model exactly this behavior.
-We increase the ministry spending plan without a solid plan to grow giving or our spending plans allocate 100% of all the giving we “hope” will come in, leaving no room for the unexpected or the movement of the Holy Spirit for something new between fiscal years.
+We increase the ministry spending plan without a solid plan to grow giving, or our spending plans allocate 100% of all the giving we “hope” will come in, leaving no room for the unexpected or the movement of the Holy Spirit for something new between fiscal years.

 The fiscal accountability of your church is the third of the major factors influencing your household’s giving and it extends beyond just ensuring each dollar was spent the way we said it was.
 In creating a culture of joyful generosity, we are modeling good stewardship as the church and as leaders and providing resources to help our households discern “why give and why give to our church.”